braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/sdk_primer.md

 The Braze SDKs have a very small footprint.
 We automatically change the rate that we flush user data depending on the quality of the network, in addition to allowing manual network control.
 We automatically batch API requests from the SDK to make sure that data is logged quickly while maintaining maximum network efficiency.
 Lastly, the amount of data sent from the client to Braze within each API call is extremely small.

-## Feature set defaults
+## Default analytics

 If you follow our integration guides to implement our SDKs, you will be able to take advantage of our [default data collection]({{site.baseurl}}/developer_guide/platform_wide/analytics_overview/#automatically-collected-data).

 {% alert note %}
 All of our features are configurable, but it's a good idea to fully implement the default data collection model.

-<br>As needed for your use case, you can [configure the collection of certain data](#blocking-data-collection) once the integration is complete.
+<br>If necessary for your use case, you can [configure the collection of certain data](#blocking-data-collection) once the integration is complete.
 {% endalert %}

 ### Device properties